Around 5:15 p.m., WTI jumped 3.66% to $110.01 and Brent climbed 3.22% to $110.91.

 Such a measure would cause gas prices to rise by 55% in Hungary, assured the head of Hungarian diplomacy in an interview published Thursday by the Spanish daily El País to justify Budapest’s opposition.

-“An EU embargo, if fully enacted, could put around 3 million barrels a day of Russian oil off the grid, completely disrupting and ultimately altering global trade flows, causing panic on the market and extreme price volatility,” predicts Louise Dickson.
+“An EU embargo, if fully enacted, might put around 3 million barrels a day of Russian oil off the grid, completely disrupting and ultimately altering global trade flows, causing panic on the market and extreme price volatility,” predicts Louise Dickson.

-Price increases are however “limited by fears about the impact on demand of inflation and the slowdown in economic activity in China, due to the confinements linked to Covid-19” still in place, continues Ricardo Evangelista .
+Price increases are however “limited by fears regarding the impact on demand of inflation and the slowdown in economic activity in China, due to the confinements linked to Covid-19” still in place, continues Ricardo Evangelista .

 The Chinese Ministry of Health announced 50 new positive cases in Beijing on Friday.
 However, a decline seems to have begun in Shanghai (east), the main Chinese city currently affected by the epidemic and where all of the 25 million inhabitants have been confined since the beginning of April.